paolocaminiti/incremental-dom-jsonml/README.md

 ##### Server side rendering
 [Look here for experiments](https://github.com/paolocaminiti/incremental-dom-to-string) in this direction, turns out Incremental DOM API is really simple to map to string output.

-##### Further
-TODO

 ##### About this library
 All this library does is making the relevant Incremental DOM calls while traversing the JSONML DOM description.

 At around 50 loc not only it's lightweight (Incremental DOM itself is < 10kb), it's easily hackable to tailor around any specific needs you may encounter in your projects, instead of resorting on weird workarounds.

-There are lots of ways to use Incremental DOM methods and I tried out many, the code published here is and will be changed accordingly to be the simplest and most performant I can come with.
+There are lots of ways to use Incremental DOM methods, I tried out many, the code published here is and will be changed according to the simplest and most performant I can come with.

-The stability of the JSONML format somewhat protects from Incremental DOM experimental status, still things like *key* *__placeholder* *statics/dynamic properties* assignment are subject to vary.
+##### Further
+TODO

 ##### Tests
 Once I settle on how to do it properly along with Incremental DOM.